cjur/designdom/README.md

-A collection of design assets.
-Eventually hoping to include downloadable templates and images, links to tutorials / other free work, lists of helpful things, design principals....
+A collection of design resources.
+Open to anything that contributers can make that helps out other designers or people.

-Anyone is welcome to contribute to this page
+Anyone is welcome to contribute to this page.